-C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2011.
+C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2013.
 Include early decision, early action, and students who began studies during summer in this cohort.
 Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
 Admitted applicants should include wait-listed students who were subsequently offered admission.

-Total first-time, first-year (freshman) men who applied 4,409 Total first-time, first-year (freshman) women who applied 3,311 Total first-time, first-year (freshman) men who were admitted 3,001 Total first-time, first-year (freshman) women who were admitted 2,019 Total full-time, first-time, first-year (freshman) men who enrolled 912 Total part-time, first-time, first-year (freshman) men who enrolled 5 Total full-time, first-time, first-year (freshman) women who enrolled 512 Total part-time, first-time, first-year (freshman) women who enrolled 4 Total first-time, first-year (freshman) women who applied Total first-time, first-year (freshman) men who were admitted Total first-time, first-year (freshman) women who were admitted Total full-time, first-time, first-year (freshman) men who enrolled Total part-time, first-time, first-year (freshman) men who enrolled Total full-time, first-time, first-year (freshman) men who enrolled
+C1 Total first-time, first-year (freshman) men who applied 5,252 C1 Total first-time, first-year (freshman) women who applied 3,858 C1 Total first-time, first-year (freshman) men who were admitted 3,557 C1 Total first-time, first-year (freshman) women who were admitted 2,267 C1 Total full-time, first-time, first-year (freshman) men who enrolled 1,042 C1 Total part-time, first-time, first-year (freshman) men who enrolled 15 C1 Total full-time, first-time, first-year (freshman) women who enrolled 584 C1 Total part-time, first-time, first-year (freshman) women who enrolled 9